I love being able to fix problems myself and then share the success story with others. We are living in the DIY generation!

 Another option would be digging a drain and installing industrial-grade piping to funnel standing water out of the backyard and into the sewer system.
 This is a viable option, but one that will take some time and a considerable amount of money.

-To begin de-flooding your yard or basement you will need only 3 items.
+To begin de-flooding your yard or basement, you will need only three items.
 They are as follows:

 - The Wayne Submersible Pump